Table Of Contents

 The second way that RankBrain helps improve search is by taking search results with a low user satisfaction rating and modifying the algorithm for the keyword.
 It will increase or decrease how different ranking factors (like social shares, backlinks, and content freshness) influence the rank of each page.
 Then, RankBrain will analyse user satisfaction with the modified search algorithm.
 If it’s successful, the changes will be applied.
 If not, RankBrain will not alter the algorithm.
 Through this procedure, RankBrain can create an ideal algorithm for the selected keyword.

-What is machine learning and artificial intelligence?
+What is machine learning (ML) and artificial intelligence (AI)?

 Before we dive too deep into RankBrain itself, it’s critical that you understand the basics of how machine learning and AI work.
 By understanding the technology behind RankBrain, you’ll be able to comprehend it in more depth than someone who hasn’t taken the time to teach themselves basic information about AI and machine learning.